 The app shows you the steps you have taken in the last few days on your wearable.
 There are cards for your heart rate measurements, ability to set goals, see cycling and running data, and more.
 For more advanced features such as maps, advanced graphs, you will need to pair your wearable with an Android smartphone.

 The best thing about Google Fit is it lets you integrate data from your third-party fitness apps as well, resulting in all your health data on one screen, which is pretty cool.
 As with all the Google apps, Google Fit is available for free on the Play Store.

 Endomondo was quick out of the blocks when it came to wearable app support, initially just providing you with simple metrics like run duration, pace, and average heart rate.

-As things have progressed, though, voice command support has been included, plus a customisable screen that will show you whatever stats are most important to your current activity - be that running, cycling or a casual stroll with the dog.
+As things have progressed, though, voice command support has been included, plus a customizable screen that will show you whatever stats are most important to your current activity - be that running, cycling, or a casual stroll with the dog.

 There are also some cool social features, which let you interact with your friends and share your fitness plans.
 You can use your Android Wear smartwatch to give voice commands and you can customize what data you first see on your wearable.
 Endomondo comes in a free version and a premium version.
 The premium version is a subscription-based offer at $5.99/month or $29.99/year.